jzombie/pipper/README.md

 Pipper is a lightweight pip wrapper, using very minimal code, written in Bash.

-## Best Feature?
+## Best Features (in my opinion)?

-Run Python scripts from any subdirectory, with all dependencies resolved as if run from the project's root directory.
+- Run Python scripts from any subdirectory, with all dependencies resolved as if run from the project's root directory.
+See `pipper run`.
+- Launch virtual environments from any subdirectory.
+See `pipper shell`.

 ## Why Not Use Poetry (or something else)?